 Standard open aperture and closed aperture z-scan are covered with the kit.
 The two measurable quantities connected with the z-scan are nonlinear absorption (NLA) and nonlinear refraction (NLR).
 These parameters are associated with the imaginary and real part of the third order nonlinear susceptibility, and provide important information about the properties of the material.

-3. Sample holder with motorized precision linear stage and control electronics - 1no.
+3. Motorized precision linear translation stage and control electronics - 1no.

 4. Variable beam splitter with mount - 1no.

 5. Kinematic mirror mount with metallic mirror - 2nos.